 Pumpkin spice chai latte made with natural ingredients: pumpkin puree, almond milk, maple syrup and spices.
 This creamy yet skinny latte clocks in at only 90 calories (without the totally optional coconut cream).
-I think you could use about 1/2 teaspoon pumpkin pie spice instead of the spices listed below.
 I think you could also make a big batch of this, store it in the refrigerator and rewarm individual drinks on the stove (whisk well to recombine).
 Amounts listed below yield one latte so multiple up as necessary.

 Optional coconut whipped cream

-- Add the almond milk, pumpkin purée, maple syrup, vanilla, cinnamon, ginger, nutmeg, cloves and salt to the pan.
+Add the almond milk, pumpkin purée, maple syrup, vanilla, pumpkin spice blend and salt to the pan.
 Whisk in the optional arrowroot starch or cornstarch.
 Pour the mixture into a stand blender and blend for a minute or two, until the components are blended together and the drink is nice and creamy.
 (You can alternatively use an immersion blender, but I had much better results with my stand blender.)

 Pour the mixture back into your pan and gently rewarm on the stove, then pour it into a mug.
 Top with totally optional whipped coconut cream and/or garnish with totally optional cinnamon stick or star of anise.